IONIC STRUCTURES

 Solid sodium chloride doesn't conduct electricity, because there are no electrons which are free to move.
 When it melts, sodium chloride undergoes electrolysis, which involves conduction of electricity because of the movement and discharge of the ions.
 In the process, sodium and chlorine are produced.
 This is a chemical change rather than a physical process.

 The positive sodium ions move towards the negatively charged electrode (the cathode).
 When they get there, each sodium ion picks up an electron from the electrode to form a sodium atom.
+These float to the top of the melt as molten sodium metal.
+(And assuming you are doing this open to the air, this immediately catches fire and burns with an orange flame.)

 The movement of electrons from the cathode onto the sodium ions leaves spaces on the cathode.
 The power source (the battery or whatever) moves electrons along the wire in the external circuit to fill those spaces.
 That flow of electrons would be seen as an electric current.
 (The external circuit is all the rest of the circuit apart from the molten sodium chloride.)